Canonical Observability Stack: Reimagining observability with MicroK8s and Grafana, Prometheus and Grafana Loki

 Note: This post is co-authored by Jon Seager.
-Jon Seager is an engineering director at Canonical with responsibility for Juju, the Charmed Operator Framework, and a number of charmed operator development teams which operate across different software flavors including observability, data platform, MLOps, identity and more.
+Jon Seager is the Vice President of Enterprise Engineering at Canonical with responsibility for Juju, the Charmed Operator Framework, and several charmed operator development teams which operate across different software flavors, including observability, data platform, MLOps, identity, and more.

 There’s something about Juju …

 Juju takes a fundamentally different approach to building and operating infrastructure.
-Rather than a focus on the low-level components, such as virtual machines, subnets, or containers, Juju focuses the user on operating applications while it takes care of the rest.
+Rather than focusing on low-level components, such as virtual machines, subnets, or containers, Juju focuses the user on operating applications while it takes care of the rest.

 At the heart of any Juju deployment lies a controller, which is aware of a set of underlying clouds and the state of the models and applications it’s managing.
 Models in Juju are essentially workspaces for groups of related applications, and applications are known as Charmed Operators.

 A Charmed Operator comprises code that understands how to install, configure, integrate, and generally operate a piece of software.
 It uses an agent to communicate with the Juju controller, which is provisioned automatically when you deploy an application.
 Juju’s advantage is that Charmed Operators function the same whether your underlying cloud is AWS, Azure, OpenStack, VMware, Kubernetes, and more.
 You’re always just one juju deploy foo away from competently operating software with Juju, where the user experience and tooling are consistent across clouds and enable seamless integration between them.

 There is an ever-growing collection of Charmed Operators available on Charmhub.
 Go have a look!